Fortanix Data Security Manager Using Secret Store CSI Driver

 kubectl logs -n csi <fortanix-csi-provider-pod-name> -c provider-fortanix-installer

-4. Run the following command if you suspect that the issue might be related to the node where the Fortanix CSI Provider is running, you can check the node logs for more context:
+4. Run the following command if you suspect that the issue might be related to the node where the Fortanix CSI Provider is running.
+You can check the node logs for more context:

 kubectl logs -n <namespace> <node-name> -l app=fortanix-csi-provider